verghost/vlc-lua-docs/m/player/index.md

 ----
 ## `item:is_preparsed()`
-Determine if item meta data has been preparsed.
+Determine if item metadata has been preparsed.
-Preparsing loads meta data from files opened with VLC before it is explicitly requested by the user; it is on by default.
+Preparsing loads metadata from files opened with VLC before it is explicitly requested by the user; it is on by default.

 ### Usage
 ```lua